 Ability to assess the strengths and weaknesses of these theories and debates;

-Ability to assess practical, multidisciplinary approaches to test these theories in a confident way;
+Ability to assess practical, multidisciplinary approaches to test these theories;

 Ability to translate these theories into original, creative archaeologically testable models;